JuliaAI/LearnAPI.jl/docs/src/index.md

 declarations, such as `is_supervised(model::SomeModel) = true`, make promises of specific behaviour.

-The ML Model Interface provides methods for training, applying, and saving machine learning models, and that is all.
+The Learn API provides methods for training, applying, and saving machine learning models, and that is all.
 It does not provide an interface for data resampling, although it informally distinguishes between training data consisting of "observations", and other "metadata", such as target class weights or group lasso feature gropings.
 At present the